OSEA Collective Bargaining Agreement

 Under normal circumstances, each employee who works six (6) or more consecutive hours per day shall be entitled to an uninterrupted meal period of at least thirty (30) minutes and not more than one (1) hour.
 Such meal period shall be:

-- as scheduled by the employee’s supervisor and be as close to mid-shift as practical.
+- As scheduled by the employee’s supervisor and be as close to mid-shift as practical.

-- without pay and shall not be credited as time worked for any purpose.
+- Without pay and shall not be credited as time worked for any purpose.

 Hourly employees are entitled to a paid fifteen (15) minute rest period for every four (4) hour segment or major portion thereof of the employee’s paid work period.
 A “major portion” of four hours means any segment greater than two (2) hours.
 For paid work periods: